Patrice Alègre: Sentences and dismissal of charges

+Later developments

+Accusations of cover-up

-The Alègre affair is considered to be politically butchered.
+The Alègre affair is considered to have been politically butchered.
 Some murders were initially declared suicides before Alègre's arrest.
 Several witnesses claimed that the killer was protected for a long time by police officers and members of the judicial system.
 Former gendarme, Michel Roussel, noted that there were 191 unsolved murders in the region.
 The organization Stop to Forget brought together the victims' families, who continue to demand the truth from the case, referring to these disappearances as "camouflaged as suicides and covered by truncated, distorted and sloppy investigations".

-Alègre was arrested due to Emillie Espès' allegations, who fled after being raped by him on 22 February 1997, when she was 21 years old.
-The young woman, who was the only surviving victim of Alègre, has since committed suicide.